Week 32 of Pregnancy

 You this week

-- •Increased Braxton-Hicks contractions (practice contractions)
+- •Braxton Hicks contractions (practice contractions) becoming more noticeable

-- •Swelling in feet, ankles, and hands
+- •Swelling in feet, ankles, and hands due to fluid retention

 This week's tips